 The difference is significant:

-I'm a good bot and want to be added to the white list (cf.bot_management.verified_bot).
+I run a good bot and want for it to be added to the white list (cf.bot_management.verified_bot).
 What should I do?

-To be added to our white list, please submit this online application.
+To be added to the Cloudflare white list, please submit this online application.